-Tonsillitis is an inflammation of the tonsils, the fleshy clusters of tissue on both sides of the back of the throat that fight off germs that enter the body through the mouth.
-The tonsils become enlarged and red, and have a yellow or white coating.
+Tonsillitis is an inflammation of the tonsils, tissue that sits on both sides of the back of the throat.
+They help in the immune system to protect the body from infections that may enter the body through the mouth.
+When the tonsils become infected they become enlarged and red, and have a yellow or white coating.

-Most types of tonsillitis are contagious, spreading from person to person by contact with the throat or nasal fluids of someone who is infected.
+Tonsil infections may be contagious, and can spread from person to person by contact with the mouth, throat, or mucous of someone who is infected.
 Tonsillitis symptoms include a sore throat, fever, swollen glands in the neck, and trouble swallowing.

-Treatment for tonsillitis depends on whether it is caused by a virus or by group A streptococcus bacteria.
+Treatment for tonsillitis depends on whether it is caused by a virus or by a bacteria like group A streptococcus bacteria.
 Doctors usually can't tell the difference just by looking at the tonsils, but can detect strep bacteria with a rapid strep test or a throat culture.

 If tonsillitis is caused by a virus, the body will fight off the infection on its own.
 If it's caused by strep bacteria, the doctor probably will prescribe an antibiotic.
 If so, make sure that your child completes the full course of treatment to prevent any complications.